hdspgroup/9836_seismic_project/data/README.md

 <img src="Seam_Phase_Model.JPG" alt="Your image title" width="700"/>

 # **`syn3D_cross-spread2.npy`**
 Synthetic cross-spread seismic data modeled using finite differences with `devito` package (for further information refers to https://github.com/devitocodes/devito).
 The simulated geological conditions were continuous and parallel layers with increasing velocity in depth.
-The main geological structure is an anticline with hydrocarbon accumulation on its core, which causes velocity anomalies.
+The main geological structure is an anticline with hydrocarbon accumulation on its core, which causes velocity anomalies and high-amplitude reflection events.
 The total length of the seismic design is 1010 m horizontally and 1000 ms in depth.

 **Seismic adquisition parameters:**